US President Donald Trump spent his first day back in the White House on Tuesday confronting a deepening crisis for his entire administration.

 Trump’s decision to return to the White House from the Walter Reed Medical Center Monday night was clearly motivated by deep concerns over the impact of his sickness on his position and political conspiracies.

-Unless all the polls are totally wrong, Trump’s political position is deteriorating, and he faces the danger of a substantial defeat at the polls.
+Unless all the polls are totally wrong, Trump’s political position is deteriorating, and he faces the danger of a substantial defeat.
 But this fact does not alter his plans.
 The more desperate the crisis of the administration, the more Trump calculates that his ability to remain in office depends entirely on his ability to utilize extra-constitutional measures.
 Such conspiracies cannot be orchestrated from a hospital bed in Walter Reed.
 Trump requires control over the apparatus of the state.

 In relation to his effort to stack the Supreme Court, Trump’s main focus on Tuesday was to demand that Senator Mitch McConnell scrap discussions in Congress over a new stimulus bill in order to focus all his attention on pushing through Barrett’s nomination before November 3.